 About CMU Qatar

-In the 2000s, in response to demand for expanded international educational opportunities, Carnegie Mellon began offering degree programs outside of Pittsburgh.
-In 2003, Qatar Foundation invited Carnegie Mellon to join Education City, a groundbreaking center for scholarship and research.
-Carnegie Mellon University in Qatar opened its doors in 2004 with 41 students.
-Today, students from 40 different countries enroll at CMU’s world-class facilities in Doha.
+At the start of the 21st century, Carnegie Mellon began offering degree programs outside of Pittsburgh to meet the global demand for more educational opportunities.
+Qatar Foundation invited Carnegie Mellon to join Education City, a groundbreaking center for scholarship and research, and in 2004, Carnegie Mellon University in Qatar opened its doors with 41 students.
+Today, students from 35 different countries enroll at the Doha campus

 CMU-Q has developed its own traditions that recognize the culture of CMU, as well as the unique character of the Qatar campus.